tdneuron/TDNeuron/README.md

 ## Support

 TDNeuron works **only on Windows**.
-We use compute shaders, which are not supported in MacOS.
+We use compute shaders, which are currently not supported in MacOS.

 ## Final words